-In these current times who isn’t looking to redecorate homes for free?
-A little can go a long way, especially when you’re talking about simple decor changes such as rearranging furniture etc.
+Right now who isn’t looking to redecorate homes for free?
+A little can go a long way, especially when you’re talking about simple decor changes such as rethinking furniture layouts or redressing shelving.

 1. Rearrange the furniture